Euro shares, peripheral bonds feel election pressure

-LONDON European shares and peripheral bonds buckled for a second day running on Tuesday, as political angst outset optimism over fresh support from the ECB.
+LONDON European shares and peripheral bonds stuttered for the second day running on Tuesday, as political angst offset optimism over fresh support from the ECB, one of a handful of central banks still keeping loose monetary policy.

+U.S. stocks futures pointed to a subdued start, holding just off record highs, with the focus on whether minutes from the last Federal Reserve policy meeting due on Wednesday will give any hints on the likelihood and timing of rates rises.

+"There is no reason to buy, but no reason to sell either," said Emile Cardon, senior market economist at Rabobank.

+Cooling geopolitical tensions in Ukraine have seen some risk appetite return to markets, with Russian stocks nearing three-month highs.

-The premiums demanded by investors to hold Spanish, Italian and Portuguese bonds rather than German Bunds rose to two-month highs amid growing nervousness about this week's European Union elections.
+Nerves around this week's European elections, however, pushed up borrowing costs in the euro zone's weaker economies, with the premiums demanded by investors to hold Spanish, Italian and Portuguese bonds over German Bunds rising to two-month highs.
 [GVD/EUR]

 Coupled with recent disappointing growth data, the worry is that strong showings by Eurosceptic parties from Greece to France could derail domestic reforms.

+"The polls are suggesting that 25 to 30 percent of seats could go to the Eurosceptic parties," said Kelly Craig, a global macro strategist at J.P.
+Morgan Asset Management.
+"That shows that a lot of people aren't really happy with the way things are going."

 Shares across the region faltered after a broadly solid start.
-The main bourses in London, Frankfurt and Paris dropped 0.5, 0.3 and 0.5 percent respectively.
-U.S. stock futures pointed to a lower start for Wall Street.
+The main bourses in London and Paris dropped 0.5 and 0.2 percent respectively while Frankfurt was flat.

-The upcoming elections will be the first time since the euro zone debt crisis began that the European electorate will get a chance to voice its opinion, said Kerryy Craig, a global markets strategist at J.P.
-Morgan Asset Management.

-"The polls are suggesting that 25 to 30 percent of seats could go to the Eurosceptic parties ... that shows that a lot of people aren't really happy with the way things are going," he said.
-But that "may actually force the more centre right and centre left parties to work more closely and not have the feared big impact on the policy direction at the European level."

-The euro was back under $1.37, after two weeks of hints the ECB will loosen policy, which have undermined bets the single currency would top $1.40.
+The euro was at $1.37, after two weeks of hints the ECB will loosen policy, which have undermined bets the single currency would top $1.40.

-A trio of ECB policymakers - Finland's Erkki Liikanen, Austria's Ewald Nowotny and Spain's Luis Linde - are all due to speak later.
-Analysts will be hoping for further clues on the decisions likely to be made at its meeting at the start of June.
+One of a trio of ECB policymakers to speak, Finland's Erkki Liikanen said asset purchases were one of a string of measures being considered, adding to the debate on what the bank is likely to do at its meeting at the start of June.

-"Largely baked into the (market) prices are a refi rate cut and a negative deposit rate and perhaps something additional like a targeted LTRO," said J.P.
-Morgan AM's Craig.
-"But the chance of anything firm in terms of asset purchases is low and markets had maybe been pricing a little bit of that in."

 THAI UNREST